Kenyans once again vote for President -- this time with an opposition boycott

 "For those who wish not to vote, your rights are also equally protected by the very same constitution," Kenyatta continued.
 "Let no one infringe on his brother or sister's right and let everyone know that our security agencies have been deployed across the country to ensure the safety of each and every Kenyan."

-The President's comments touched upon the issue of tribal bonds, which are often stronger than national identity in Kenya, a country that is home to at least 40 ethnic groups.
+The President's comments touched upon the issue of ethnic bonds, which are often stronger than national identity in Kenya, a country that is home to at least 40 ethnic groups.

 Kenyatta hails from the country's largest community, the Kikuyu.
 Mostly originating from Kenya's central highlands, the Kikuyu have long been accused of wielding strong economic and political power in the country.
 Odinga is a member of the Luo community, which some say has become increasingly marginalized in recent years.

-Hours before the President spoke, Odinga made a dramatic appearance at an opposition rally in Nairobi, where he addressed crowds of orange-clad supporters and called for a "national resistance movement" to boycott the election.
+Hours before the President spoke, Odinga made a dramatic appearance at an opposition rally in Nairobi, where he addressed throngs of supporters and called for a "national resistance movement" to boycott the election.

 "Do not participate in any way in the sham election," he said.
 "Convince your friends, neighbors and everyone else not to participate."